CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

  - If an attack from a manifestation is defeated, the manifestation is removed from active play and you may not play any further manifestations of the same entity.

 > {: .note }
 > **Exception:** If you reveal your Ringwraith (see [page 20]()), any manifestations of that Ringwraith are immediately discarded (e.g., a corresponding Nazgul hazard or an identical Ringwraith card that has been played as a "Ringwraith follower," see [page 58]()).
-You cannot reveal a Ringwraith if your opponent has already revealed that same Ringwraith as his own (non-follower) Ringwraith.
+You cannot reveal a Ringwraith if your opponent has already revealed that same Ringwraith as their own (non-follower) Ringwraith.

 {: .note}
 > **Exception:** Different manifestations of the same unique Dragon may be in play at the same time.